 If you are instructing a conveyancer for your lease extension (regardless if they are a Honor Oak conveyancing firm) it is essential that they be familiar with the legislation and specialises in this area of conveyancing.
 We recommend that you talk with two or three firms including non Honor Oak conveyancing practices before you instructing a firm.
 If the firm is ALEP accredited then so much the better.
 The following questions might be of use:

 Can they put you in touch with clients in Honor Oak who can give a testimonial?
 What are the legal fees for lease extension work?

 Having spent months of dialogue we are unable to agree with our landlord on how much the lease extension should cost for our flat in Honor Oak.
 Can we issue an application to the Residential Property Tribunal Service?

 Absolutely.
 We are happy to put you in touch with a Honor Oak conveyancing firm who can help.

-An example of a Lease Extension decision for a Honor Oak premises is Flat 1 40-42 Ewelme Road in August 2012. the Tribunal assessed the premium for the lease extension in the sum of £11,800 This case was in relation to 1 flat.
-The unexpired term was 61.81 years.
+An example of a Lease Extension case for a Honor Oak premises is Flat 1 40-42 Ewelme Road in August 2012. the Tribunal assessed the premium for the lease extension in the sum of £11,800 This case was in relation to 1 flat.
+The unexpired term as at the valuation date was 61.81 years.